Troy Gentry killed in helicopter crash

 "Troy Gentry's family wishes to acknowledge all of the kind thoughts and prayers, and asks for privacy at this time," the statement read in part.

-The crash took place at approximately 1p.m.
-ET in Medford, New Jersey, according to the statement.
+The crash took place at about 1 p.m.
+ET in Medford, according to the statement.

 Montgomery Gentry was scheduled to perform Friday night at the Flying W Airport & Resort in Medford.